symfony/symfony-docs/doctrine.rst

 One of the most common and challenging tasks for any application involves persisting and reading information to and from a database.
-Although the Symfony full-stack Framework doesn't integrate any ORM by default, the Symfony Standard Edition, which is the most widely used distribution, comes integrated with `Doctrine`_, a library whose sole goal is to give you powerful tools to make this easy.
-In this chapter, you'll learn the basic philosophy behind Doctrine and see how easy working with a database can be.
+Although the Symfony Framework doesn't integrate any component to work with databases, it provides tight integration with a third-party library called `Doctrine`_.
+Doctrine's sole goal is to give you powerful tools to make database interactions easy and flexible.

+In this chapter, you'll learn how to start leveraging Doctrine in your Symfony projects to give you rich database interactions.

 .. note::